deifyed/naVi/README.md

 ## Usage

-`navi.open()` will open a prompt.
+`navi.Append()` will open a prompt.
 Use this prompt to tell naVi what to do.
 For example, insert a React component outline.

-`navi.openRange()` will open a prompt using the current selection as context.
+`navi.Edit()` will open a prompt using the current selection as context.
 Use this prompt to get naVi to make changes to the selected text.
 For example, remove a bug.

-`navi.openFile()` will open a prompt using the current file as context.
+`navi.EditBuffer()` will open a prompt using the current file as context.
 Use this prompt to get naVi to make changes to the current file.
 For example, add a new function.

-`navi.requestReview()` will request a review using the current selection as context.
+`navi.Review()` will request a review using the current selection as context.
 The final report will open in a separate window, and will not alter the selected text.

-`navi.explainRange()` will provide an explanation of code using the current selection as context.
+`navi.Explain()` will provide an explanation of code using the current selection as context.
 The explanation will open in a separate window and will not alter the selected text.

-`navi.openChat()` will open a chat interface where you can discuss your code with GPT.
+`navi.Chat()` will open a chat interface where you can discuss your code with GPT.

 ## Installation